Disney Paris Holiday

 Accommodation

-Stay on-site – to get the most out of your trip, staying on-site is a must.
+Stay on-site – To make the most out of your Disney Paris Holiday, staying on-site is a must.
 Disney days can be long, so having the option to return back to a hotel for a mid-afternoon before evening fireworks or just having less stress parking and getting to the resorts will be a massive help.
 All hotels included complimentary buses and you can enjoy Magic time – an extra hour in the morning before other guests arrive.

 Make a trip out of it – Even with recent political upheaval, Paris is still a beautiful place to visit.
 Try to visit not only Disneyland Paris but the city of Paris and/or other nearby European cities.
 If you want to visit Disney but you are not fussed about all the rides, plan two days at the parks, even one if you really just want to ride one or two rides across the parks.